sthiohnoo/fwe_test_repo/README.md

   Method deletes an item by its ID and returns 204 with No Content.
 If the item is not found, a 404 error is returned.
   If the ID is not in the correct format, a 400 error is returned.
 If the item to be deleted is used in a shopping list, you will receive a 409 error.

+### Freestyle Task #1

+You might have a list of purchases that you make regularly over a certain period.
+Perhaps you want to save ingredients from recipes so you don't have to research them every time.
+This feature was developed exactly for that purpose.
+You can now save shopping lists as favorites, so you can easily access important shopping lists at a later time without any problems.

+- __getFavoriteShoppingLists :__
+  Method retrieves all favorite shopping lists and returns them.
+If no favorite shopping list is found, an empty array is returned.
+- __updateFavoriteStatus :__
+  The method updates the favorite status of a shopping list by its ID and returns it.
+Shopping lists can either be marked as favorites or unfavorited.
+Errors such as "invalid ID format," "non-existent shopping list," or "non-boolean inputs" are handled, and the process is aborted.
+The "isFavorite" status is initially set to "false" when creating a shopping list.

 ## Usage